amueller69/Law-School-Notes/Bar-Review/CrimLaw.md

       * If required mens rea is not stated for any element of the offense, then default minimum level of mens rea is generally recklessness

 * Common law states of mind - although many states have fully adopted MPC approach, others still employ some/all mental states that developed under the common law
-  * **Specific intent** - requiring either proof of an intention to perform some future act/achieve some further objective BEYOND the immediate conduct/result, proof that there was a subjective desire to bring about a particular bad result, or proof of knowledge that certain bad result was certain to occur
+  * **Specific intent** - requiring either proof of an **intention to perform some future act/achieve some further objective BEYOND the immediate conduct/result**, proof that there was a **subjective desire to bring about a particular bad result**, OR proof of **knowledge that certain bad result was certain** to occur
     * Include:
       * First-degree murder
       * Aggravated battery or assault with intent to commit a battery